slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 An App Widget displays external data within Asana.
 The contents of a widget may change but the overall format stays consistent across apps.
+Apps can control what layout they prefer by supplying their preferred `template`.

 The content of this widget is controlled by the App Server.
 When an Asana user's browser navigates to a widget, the browser sends a